 I graduated from the University of Wisconsin-Madison in 2010, earning my Ph.D. from the joint graduate program in Mass Communications.
 I was advised by Dietram Scheufele and was affiliated with both the Department of Life Sciences Communication and the School of Journalism & Mass Communication.

-I have experience teaching introductory and upper-level courses on communication theory, mass communication, research design and methods, strategic communication, public opinion, and political communication.
+I have experience teaching introductory and upper-level courses on communication theory, mass communication, research design and methods, strategic communication, new media, public opinion, and political communication.
 I previously served as a Project Assistant at the University of Wisconsin Survey Center.
 I continue to work with colleagues affiliated with the Science, Media & The Public Lab at the University of Wisconsin-Madison to study the social, legal, and ethical implications of emerging and controversial science and technology.

 Before graduate school, I worked in the world of political polling and corporate market research, providing analysis and strategic insight to political candidates running for national and state office and for major corporations looking to redefine their brand image.